-You'll look youngerDean Mitchell/iStock
+You’ll look younger

 It can help your body fight disease

 It burns calories

 Like any exercise, sexual intercourse burns fat and calories—about 96 calories in 20 minutes for a 150-lb. person.
 That means it’ll burn off the calories from that extra glass of wine at dinner (which may have been what put you in the mood in the first place!).
 These nutrition strategies can lead to a stronger sex drive.

 It reduces pain

 Studies show that vaginal stimulation results in increased pain tolerance, and pleasurable self-stimulation of the clitoris also has an analgesic effect.
-Researchers report that this type of stimulation can ease the pain of menstrual cramps, arthritis, migraine and other conditions.
+Researchers report that this type of stimulation can ease the pain of menstrual cramps, arthritis, migraine, and other conditions.
 Here is how you can improve your sex life in just one day.

 A Welsh longitudinal study examined the relationship between mortality and frequency of sexual activity.
 Researchers found that the risk of dying in any one year was 50 percent lower among men who had sex twice or more a week than among men who had sex less than once a month.
 Even when controlling for such factors as age, social class and smoking status, the study concluded that the more sex, the better.
-This is what happens to your body when you stop having sex.

 It promotes a feeling of well-being

-Sexual activity fosters everything from sexual and reproductive health to happiness.
+One of the many benefits of sex is that it fosters everything from sexual and reproductive health to happiness.
 And one U.S. study of more than 1,800 people found that surges in oxytocin and endorphins (which have an apparent sedative effect) occurred as a result of orgasm, explaining why sex often leads to falling asleep.
+Next, read about what happens to your body when you stop having sex.